RetroDECK/ES-DE/THEMES.md

 `system.fullName` expands to the full system name as defined by the `fullname` tag in es_systems.xml\
 `system.theme` expands to the theme directory as defined by the `theme` tag in es_systems.xml

+Note that all _name_ and _fullName_ values for the built-in collections _all games, favorites, last played and collections_ are translated to the language selected via the _Application Language_ option in the _UI Settings_ menu.

 If using variables to load theme assets like images and videos, then use the `.name` versions of these variables as short system names should be stable and not change over time.
 The `.fullName` values could change in future ES-DE releases or they could be user-customized which would break your theme.

-The `.autoCollections`, `.customCollections` and `.noCollections` versions of the variables make it possible to differentiate between regular systems, automatic collections (_all games_, _favorites_ and _last played_) and custom collections.
+The `.autoCollections`, `.customCollections` and `.noCollections` versions of the variables make it possible to differentiate between regular systems, automatic collections (_all games, favorites_ and _last played_) and custom collections.
 This can for example be used to apply different formatting to the names of the collections as opposed to regular systems.

 The below example capitalizes the names of the auto collections while leaving custom collections and regular systems at their default formatting (as they are defined by the user and es_systems.xml respectively).
 The reason this works is that the .autoCollections, .customCollections and .noCollections variables are mutually exclusive, i.e. a system is either a real system or an automatic collection or a custom collection and never more than one of these.